How an Accountability Partner Can Help You Achieve Your Goals

 I bet you have a few things you want to do and several goals you want to accomplish.
 You know what you want, you know what you need to do, but somehow things just do not get done.

-If this scenario resonates with you, you might be missing a crucial element in your life: accountability.
+If this scenario resonates with you, you might miss a crucial element in your life: accountability.

 Accountability could be defined as the state of being responsible for one’s actions, thoughts, and emotions.